ruchany13/IuseArchbtw/readme.md

 # Introduction
 **Hello World!** There is some scripts and information about Linux especially Arch Linux.

+## ArchInstallation.txt
+This is installation guide for Arch Linux.

 ## NewArch.sh
 You can use this script after install a new Arch Linux.
 There is somu usefull application and necessary things.
 Script include: